We'll help you improve your relationship with the water by showing you how to let it support you.

 Hands on, one to one teaching

-You’ll have the pool to yourself and we’ll be in the water with you, using our hands to guide and direct you through movements.
+You’ll have the pool to yourself and we’ll be in the water with you, providing physical and emotional support.

 Our lessons are 1:1 because we recognise that, while there are universal problems and difficulties for humans in water, we all have different degrees of fear, different levels of coordination, and our own learning pace.